 The vesting and benefit provisions are set by N.J.S.A.
 43:15A and 43:3B.
 The PERS provides retirement, death and disability benefits, as well as medical benefits for certain qualified members.
 All benefits vest after eight to ten years of service, except for medical benefits, which vest after 25 years of service or under the disability provisions of the PERS.
-Retirement benefits for age and service are available at age 60 and are generally determined to be 1/55 of final average salary for each year of service prior to retirement (or highest three years' compensation if other than the final three years).
+Retirement benefits for age and service are available at age 60 and are generally determined to be 1/55 of final average salary for each year of service credit (as defined).
+Final average salary equals the average salary for the final three years of service prior to retirement (or highest three years' compensation if other than the final three years).
 Members may seek early retirement after achieving 25 years service credit, as defined, or they may elect deferred retirement after achieving eight to ten years of service credit, in which case benefits would begin the first day of the month after the member attains normal retirement age.